Zynklabs/zynk-protocol-solana-programs.public/zynk_protocol/execute/README.md

 ## Security Note

 Never commit your private keys or sensitive information to version control.
 Always use environment variables for sensitive data.

+## Deploy via IDE:

+1. Launch https://beta.solpg.io and copy the smart contract code to it.
+2. Build and Deploy Contract
+3. In Build & Deploy Tab, Select IDL and Initialize it
+4. Copy client.ts script to it and update the details and run it